haleybristol/memory-rappers-interface/README.md

 # Rappers Who Cry

 ##Description
-This is an interface built for a memory card game.
+This is an interface built for a matching card game.

 ## Setup/Installation Requirements